lumina-desktop/lumina-docs/lumina.rst

 The "Shortcuts" tab, shown in :numref:`Figure %s: Lumina Shortcuts Configuration <lumina8>`, is used to configure various keyboard shortcuts for system or window tasks.
 Most of these options relate to window and workspace management, such as moving windows between workspaces, but there are also options for changing the system audio volume or screen brightness.

+To create a shortcut, click the desired entry, then "Change Shortcut", then the key combination you wish to set.
+Note that any entry that already has a defined shortcut showing in the
-Note that a shortcut that is already in use can **not** be assigned to another action.
-First, that shortcut needs to be cleared and saved, before that key press will be detectable when creating or changing a shortcut.
+"Keyboard Shortcut" column  can **not** be assigned to another action.
+First, highlight that shortcut, click "Clear Shortcut", then "Save Changes".
+You can now create a new shortcut.

 .. _lumina8: